cosmos/sdk-tutorials/hello-world/tutorial/index.md

   total: "1"
 ```

+🎉 **Congratulations.**  🎉

+By completing this tutorial, you’ve learned to build an IBC module for the Cosmos SDK, build your own blockchain app, and use the Interblockchain Communication Protocol (IBC).
+Here’s what you accomplished in this tutorial:
-🎉 **Congratulation, you built a Hello World blockchain app as an IBC module.
-You have used the relayer to connect two blockchains with each other and  transferred IBC packets from one blockchain to another.** 🎉
+- Built a Hello World blockchain app as an IBC module
+- Used the relayer to connect two blockchains with each other
+- Transferred IBC packets from one blockchain to another